jacobleonhardt/pizza_movie_pairing_app/README.md

 Pieflix was a totally fun project to build, and I hope to be able to keep refining and adding on to it later.
 Some ideas for future development include:
 * SafeSearch Feature
     * This would add a checkbox that users can select when using Find a Film.
-SafeSearch will only return movies that are considered appropriate for families/young-children.
+SafeSearch will only return movies that are considered appropriate for families/young children.
 * A More Advanced/In-Depth Find a Film Form
     * Form fields would be added to include not only the pizza company, but also the specific pizza you're having from that brand.
     * Form would also include a select field for users to choose a target audience.
 This would be used to better expand or refine search results.